Rorriis/center-hud/readme.txt

-Certain HUD features, like transparent viewmodels may not work on DX levels <90 and aspect ratios that are lower than 4:3, like 5:4 or 1:1 are not supported
+Certain HUD features, like transparent viewmodels may not work on DX levels <90

 Some customizations, like the menu things, crosshair color and generic font need a game restart to apply.

+Aspect ratios that are lower than 4:3, like 5:4 or 1:1 are not supported

 For the transparent viewmodels; if you're using mastercomfig, get the addon from the website, but if not then put this in your autoexec file in "tf/cfg/autoexec.cfg" or create one if it doesn't exist